holyjak/minimalist-fulcro-template-backendless/README.md

 For a template that has an actual backend, see [minimalist-fulcro-template](https://github.com/holyjak/minimalist-fulcro-template).

+## Note on Pathom 3

+This template uses Pathom 2 but there is essentially complete rewrite in Pathom 3 at the [pathom3 branch](https://github.com/holyjak/minimalist-fulcro-template-backendless/tree/pathom3).

 ## Creating a new application from the template

 [Download](https://github.com/holyjak/minimalist-fulcro-template-backendless/archive/refs/heads/main.zip) or clone this repository to your computer and start hacking away.